-As reflected in the Chart below, the 6.4% decline in GDP for the 1st Quarter 2009 is the largest decline for the past half-century.
+As reflected in the Chart above, the 7.4% decline in GDP for the 1st Quarter 2009 is the largest decline for the past half-century.

-Despite the (slight) positive growth of 0.9% in the 3rd quarter and optimism that this is a short-lived recession, we beg to differ.
+Despite the positive growth of 0.9% and 3.2% in the 3rd and 4th quarters respectively and the optimism that this is a short-lived recession, we beg to differ.

-The above sharp decline in 2009 quarters is a clear indication that this is a sustained recession (Depression) that we have entered, especially seeing that the decline has mostly been in manufacturing, which is critical to a healthy economy.
+The above sharp decline in early 2009 is a clear indication that this is a sustained recession (Depression) that we have entered, especially seeing that the decline has mostly been in manufacturing, which is critical to a healthy economy.
 As can be seen, exports as a percent of GDP has dropped dramatically the past year, with no improvement, despite the better GDP figures.